-Vanilla is built on an object-oriented, MVC framework.
-If you’re coming at this from a mostly function-based world like WordPress or Drupal, this might read like moonspeak.
-That’s OK!
-Soak it up and ask questions on the forum after you follow this guide and play with the examples.
+Higher Logic Vanilla (Vanilla) is built on an object-oriented, model-view-controller (MVC) framework.
+If you’re coming from a mostly function-based world like WordPress or Drupal, this might read like a foreign language.
+If so, that's okay.
+Ask questions in our community after you follow this guide and play with the examples.

 1. Name your Addon

-Conventionally, Vanilla uses, well, pretty vanilla addon names.
-We often favor descriptive names over clever ones or mini-brands.
+Vanilla generally uses simple names for our addons; we favor descriptive names over clever ones or mini-brands.

 lincolns-fancy-addon or even just

 - Create a folder in the

 plugins directory, using the slug name you chose (e.g.,